Jodiechou/Jodiechou.github.io/_pages/about.md

 # 🔥 News
+- *05/10/2023*: &nbsp;🎉🎉 One paper [on dynamic contextualised embeddings learning](https://arxiv.org/abs/2208.10734) is accepted to ACL 2023 main conference.
+- *05/10/2023*: &nbsp;🎉🎉 One paper [on solving consine similarity underestimation between high frequency words](https://arxiv.org/abs/2305.10610) is accpeted to Findings of ACL 2023.
+- *05/10/2023*: &nbsp;🎉🎉 One paper one meta-sense embeddings learning is accepted to Findings of ACL 2023.
 - *06/10/2022*: &nbsp;🎉🎉 One paper [on investigating the relationship between frequency and L2 norm of sense embeddings](https://arxiv.org/abs/2210.14815) is accepted to Findings of EMNLP 2022.
 - *24/02/2022*: &nbsp;🎉🎉 One paper [on evaluating social biases in sense embeddings](https://aclanthology.org/2022.acl-long.135/) is accepted to ACL 2022 main conference.
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->